Try a Free Live AI Golf Lesson TRY FREE

 This address position, where the shin bones, or the lower half of the legs are more vertical shifts the rear further out past the heels and encourages a steeper spine angle.

 As he completes his takeaway, the club is "looking at the ball" and never gets behind his hands.
-He has not pulled his arms in dramatically to his body nor overly swung them around by pulling his right arm behind his body.
+He has not pulled his arms in dramatically to his body nor overly swung them around by pulling his trail arm behind his body.

 Halfway back, the clubface is still looking at the ball, a shut position.
-Note how much his right leg has straightened and his head has started to move down closer to the ball.
+Note how much his trail leg has straightened and his head has started to move down closer to the ball.
 This move allows him to increase his spine angle and achieve a feeling of being more on top of the ball and supports his flatter arm swing at the top.

 Downswing

 At impact, he's pretty square and has released his arms pretty aggressively right from the top.
-This has caused the pulled shot as he "forgot his ABT's".
+This has caused the pulled shot as he "forgot his ABTs".
 He stopped turning here and that is the type of shot you should expect, shots that start left and can continue going more left.

 Follow Through